 AIDS Retrospective Slideshow: A Pictorial Timeline of the HIV/AIDS Pandemic

-AIDS Memorial Quilt displayed on the National Mall in Washington, D.C.
-(1987)
+AIDS Memorial Quilt on display at the National Mall in Washington, D.C.

-Around 1900, a hunter got the AIDS virus from a Pan troglodytes chimpanzee.
+Around 1900, a hunter gets the AIDS virus from a chimpanzee.

 Kaposi's sarcoma, an AIDS-related cancer.

-In sub-Saharan Africa, AIDS was known as "slim disease."
+In sub-Saharan Africa, AIDS is called "slim disease."

-A baby with AIDS, abandoned after her mother's death from the disease.
+A baby with AIDS after her mother's death from the disease.